Thizisfranklin/IDS2024F/Homework/HW 5/README.md

 Unordered Data (Nominal Data):
 Description: Data where the categories do not have any inherent order or ranking.
 The values are simply different from one another.
 Example: Gender (e.g., Male, Female, Non-binary) or Fruit types (e.g., Apple, Banana, Cherry)
+8)
+   + Temperature is Quantitative, Numerical	, Continuous, ordered
+   + Day is quantitative, numerical, ordered, discrete
+   + Month is Qualitative, 	Categorical	, Discrete,	Ordered
+   + Station ID is Qualitative, Categorical, Discrete, Unordered
+   + Location is Qualitative, Categorical, Discrete, Unordered
+9)
+10) Income Distribution: In economics, income data often has a long right tail, with most people earning below the median, and a few people earning significantly more.
+Using a logarithmic transformation on the income axis helps to make the income distribution more comparable and readable.
+11) The second diagram or grid
+12)